 There’s no one specific test to diagnose EPI.
 Diagnosis usually involves a series of tests, including a pancreatic function testing.

 Crohn’s disease and ulcerative colitis are both chronic inflammatory bowel diseases.
-Together, they affect more than in the United States and several million around the world.
+Together, they affect more than

 Some of the symptoms are:

 Ulcerative colitis affects the inner layer of the large intestine and the rectum.
 It tends to impact more men than women.

 Crohn’s disease involves the entire GI tract from the mouth to the anus and involves all layers of the intestinal wall.
 It affects more women than men.